Karakurt-class corvette

-The class is intended as a more seaworthy, blue-water complement to the Buyan-M class corvettes, designed for the littoral zone and which As of 2015 serve in Russia's Caspian Flotilla, Baltic Fleet and Black Sea Fleet.
+The class is intended as a more seaworthy, blue-water complement to the Buyan-M-class corvettes, designed for the littoral zone and which As of 2015 serve in Russia's Caspian Flotilla, Baltic Fleet and Black Sea Fleet.
 The ships are designed to be armed with Kalibr or Oniks anti-ship cruise missiles and have an endurance of 15 days.
 They are also to be a cheap alternative for larger Admiral Grigorovich-class frigates, for which construction was delayed due to the suspended military cooperation with Ukraine, and because of Russia's intention to continue the modernization of its navy until all necessary tasks for construction of larger vessels domestically are solved.
-Nevertheless, delays in the supply of domestically-produced engines for the Karakurt-class have held up the completion of several units.
-Additionally, the threat of international sanctions reportedly disrupted construction of this class of vessel at the Morye shipyard in Feodosia, Crimea.
+Delays in the supply of domestically-produced engines for the Karakurt class have held up the completion of several ships.

 History

 Project 22800 was first publicly presented by Almaz during the International Military-Technical Forum «ARMY-2015», held in Kubinka.
 At the time, the class was presented yet as "Project 12300".
 During the exhibition, it was also announced 18 ships are planned for construction.

-The first two ships, Uragan and Taifun (now Mytishchi and Sovetsk), were laid down at the Pella Shipyard in Saint Petersburg on 24 December 2015.
+The first two ships, Uragan ("hurricane", now Mytishchi) and Taifun ("typhoon", now Sovetsk), were laid down at the Pella Shipyard in Saint Petersburg on 24 December 2015.

 In August 2016, it was reported that a total of seven ships have been ordered from the Pella Shipyard (one of which would be built at More Shipyard, Feodosia), and that five more ships have been ordered from the Zelenodolsk Shipyard.
-Three of the five ordered ships, Cyclone, Askold and Amur, previously planned to be built by the Zelenodolsk Shipyard, were later laid down at the Zaliv Shipyard in Kerch.
+Three of the five ordered ships, Tsiklon ("cyclone"), Askold and Amur, previously planned to be built by the Zelenodolsk Shipyard, were later laid down at the Zalyv Shipbuilding yard in Kerch, Crimea.

 On 29 July 2017, the lead ship of the class was launched.

-The Russian Defence Ministry signed a contract for several more vessels during the International Military-Technical Forum «ARMY-2017».
+The Russian Defence Ministry signed a contract for several more vessels during the International ARMY-2017 Military-Technical Forum.

-In May 2018, it was reported Mytishchi is undergoing sea trials in Lake Ladoga and the Baltic Sea.
+In May 2018, it was reported Mytishchi was undergoing sea trials in Lake Ladoga and the Baltic Sea.

 During the International Military-Technical Forum «ARMY-2018», the Russian Defence Ministry signed two contracts for construction of another six vessels.
 Two ships of the order would be built by the Vostochnaya Verf, Vladivostok and four ships by the Amur Shipyard, Komsomolsk-on-Amur.

 On 16 October 2018, Mytishchi began state tests in the White Sea, and was officially accepted into service on 17 December 2018.

+Ukrainian forces targeted the Zalyv shipyard with cruise missiles on 4 November 2023.
+Russian forces stated that a ship was hit.
+Subsequent imagery appeared to show Askold had been badly damaged.
+Politico speculated that the ship was hit by a SCALP-EG air-launched cruise missile.